 In 2015, ARUCC became a signatory to the Groningen Declaration Network which seeks to achieve student mobility through international data mobility.
 PCCAT and other Canadian institutions and organizations joined as signatories in 2019.
 This Project represents one way that ARUCC and its partners are realizing the goals of the Groningen initiative and supporting the mobile learners of today and tomorrow.

 - Maintaining a student focus and supporting student mobility into, between, and beyond Canadian higher education institutions

 - Focusing on priorities and activities that advance improvements and enhancements to student mobility through digitization and trusted data portability

 - Ensuring the network remains informed by research, consultation, and outcomes that are evidence-based and future focused

 - Respecting provincial and territorial regulatory frameworks and institutional and provincial/territorial autonomy and authority

-- Complementing the work of the existing Canadian student application centres and/or data exchange hubs supporting post-secondary institutions
+- Complementing the work of the existing provincial student application centres and data exchange hubs supporting Canadian post-secondary institutions

 - Encouraging collaboration with core partners including PCCAT, CUCCIO, and CanPESC